SthPhoenix/elastik-nearest-neighbors/README.md

      }
      ```
    You should put `{ "term":  { "status": "published" }}` in filter argument.
+6. **n_probes** - how many hashes buckets should be used for search.
+Should be no greater than `_aknn_nb_tables`
+value used for model creation.
+It's usefull for selecting optimal trade-off between response time and recall at query
+time.

+    I.e. you can use larger number of hashes tables for indexing if disk space is not a concern for you and later select
+    optimal ``n_probes`` for acceptable recall vs response time.

 All original REST endpoints should work just like before, examples for new endpoints would be added later.